Lionsberg/lionsberg-wiki/The Story of the Builder.md

 The next day the villager came back with the local well expert.
 They reviewed the plans and specifications, made some improvements, and fixed the location of the well.

-"Wonderful,"" the builder said.
+"Wonderful," the builder said.
 "Now we have a wise design for nourishing the Great City with Living Water."

 The local pastor came by a few days later, and asked "Where will the church be in the Great City?"